Arm Wrestling (video game)

-Arm Wrestling is a 1985 arcade game developed by Nintendo and released only in North America.
+Arm Wrestling is a 1985 arcade video game developed by Nintendo and released only in North America.
 As a spin-off of the Punch-Out!! series, and created by the same development team, Arm Wrestling has many of the same features, such as a dual-monitor system and quirky computer opponents.

 Development

 The game was developed by Nintendo R&D3, the same team that created the Punch-Out!! series.
 It is the final dedicated arcade game Nintendo both developed and distributed.
 The game's announcer uses some voice samples of Han (Shih Kien) from the 1973 film Enter the Dragon, and original ones.
 It shares multiple similarities to the Punch-Out!! arcade games, including the use of multiple screens, similar visuals, and the same graphics engine.

 Gameplay

 The goal is to become the World Arm Wrestling Champion by defeating as many opponents in arm wrestling as possible.
 The player must compete against five different computer opponents and pin them in a timed match.
 The opponents are: